gc-da11yn/gc-da11yn.github.io/src/pages/en/information-and-communications-technology-ict-accessibility-requirements.md

 </div>

 <h2>What is ICT?</h2>
-<p>Information and Communications Technology (ICT) includes hardware, software, voice communication, video capabilities and digital content (including web and non-web-based information).</p>
+<p>Information and Communications Technology (<abbr>ICT</abbr>) includes hardware, software, voice communication, video capabilities and digital content (including web and non-web-based information).</p>
 <h2>What is ICT accessibility and why is it important?</h2>
 <p>"ICT accessibility ensures that people with and without disabilities can access the same information, perform the same tasks, and receive the same services using information technology.
 It is the digital equivalent to accessibility in the physical environment —the curb cuts, ramps, railings, etc., of the digital age.
 While ICT accessibility can provide usability benefits to everyone who uses ICT, it is a vital necessity to many people with disabilities." - <a href="https://www.nascio.org/Publications/ArtMID/485/userid/4997/ArticleID/127/Accessibility-in-IT-Procurement-Part-1">NASCIO - Accessibility in IT Procurement</a></p>
 <h2>About this document and Copyright Notice</h2>
 <div>
 	<p>This document reproduces relevant ICT accessibility requirements from the EN 301 549 v3.2.1 (2021-03) Harmonised European Standard – Accessibility requirements for ICT products and services (© used under license from European Telecommunications Standards Institute 2021. © Comité Européen de Normalisation 2021. © Comité Européen de Normalisation Électrotechnique 2021.
-All rights reserved.), which includes the Web Content Accessibility Guidelines (WCAG) 2.1 level AA.
+All rights reserved.), which includes the Web Content Accessibility Guidelines (<abbr>WCAG</abbr>) 2.1 level AA.
 Note, where the EN 301 549 references VOID criteria, for the purposes of this document, we have excluded the technical explanation as to why the WCAG criteria no longer apply.
 Refer to the EN 301 549 (hyperlink below) for this information if necessary.</p>
-	<p>Intellectual Property Rights (IPRs) essential or potentially essential to normative deliverables may have been declared to ETSI.
-The information pertaining to these essential IPRs, if any, is publicly available for ETSI members and non-members, and can be found in ETSI SR 000 314: "Intellectual Property Rights (IPRs); Essential, or potentially Essential, IPRs notified to ETSI in respect of ETSI standards", which is available from the ETSI Secretariat.
+	<p>Intellectual Property Rights (<abbr>IPRs</abbr>) essential or potentially essential to normative deliverables may have been declared to ETSI.
+The information pertaining to these essential IPRs, if any, is publicly available for ETSI members and non-members, and can be found in ETSI SR 000 314: "Intellectual Property Rights (<abbr>IPRs</abbr>); Essential, or potentially Essential, IPRs notified to ETSI in respect of ETSI standards", which is available from the ETSI Secretariat.
 Latest updates are available on the ETSI Web server <a href="https://ipr.etsi.org/">(https://ipr.etsi.org/)</a>.
 Please visit <a href="https://ipr.etsi.org/">ETSI IPR database</a> to search for any IPRs.</p>
 	<p>At first glance, some requirements may appear to be unrelated to this product or service.
 They have been included for consideration since the full feature set of a Vendor’s product or service may not be known.
 For example, a video may be embedded into product documentation, so accessibility requirements for video and audio may become relevant.</p>
 	<p>Appendices include definitions, references, and practical guidance on creating accessible documentation.</p>
 	<p>Internal to this document references are included but not always linked (footnotes or otherwise).</p>